NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 You can use [Cloud Shell](https://cloud.google.com/shell) to execute shell commands that will create a Dataproc cluster.
-Cloud Shell contains command line tools for interacting with Google Cloud Platform, including gcloud and gsutil.
+Cloud Shell contains command line tools for interacting with Google Cloud Platform, including `gcloud` and `gsutil`.
 Alternatively, you can install [GCloud SDK](https://cloud.google.com/sdk/install) on your machine.
 From the Cloud Shell, users will need to enable services within your project.
 Enable the Compute and Dataproc APIs in order to access Dataproc, and enable the Storage API as you’ll need a Google Cloud Storage bucket to house